prisma/specs/studio/README.md

   * sorting
   * (pagination?)
 - A databrowser tab, where user has switched to Photon query mode and customized the query
+- A databrowser tab, where user has changed data, but not commited it to database
 - A settings page where user has not saved their chages

 While in an _dirty_ tab and clicking on a sidebar link, the click target should open in a new _preview_ tab and focus into it.